ganeshutah/Jove/For_CS3100_Fall2020/README.md

   not context-free.

    - 17:10/20
-     - Run the Notebooks within 15_Derivatives/
      - Quiz-8 given; due 10/23 11:59pm, covers L117,18
-     - Asg-8 given; due 10/30/20 11:59pm, covers the design
+     - Asg-8 given; due 10/30/20 11:59pm, covers
-       of a calculator and derivative-style pattern-matching.
+       the CFL Pumping Lemma and its applications.

    - 18:10/22
      - Run the Notebooks within 16_CFL_PL/

-* Week-10 **Reading** Chapters 11.9, 13.  __Outcomes:__
+* Week-10 **Reading** Chapter 13.  __Outcomes:__
   Learn the basics of
   designing Turing machines.

    - 19:10/27
      - Quiz-9 given; due 10/30pm, covers L19,20
-     - Discussions of CFL PL
+     - How to design DTMs and NDTMs
+     - Run the Notebooks within 17_DTM/ and 18_NDTM/

    - 20:10/29
      - Review of MT-2